sakuramomo1005/DisserationDraft/testFDA/README.md

-To detect differences in the mean functions of two independent samples of curves, Ramsay & Silverman (2005) introduced a pointwise t-test, Zhang et al. (2010) presented an L2􀀀norm based test, Horvath et al. (2013) proposed a test based on the sample means of the curves, and Staicu 30 et al. (2014) developed a pseudo likelihood ratio test.
-Extension to k independent samples of curves was discussed in Cuevas et al. (2004), Estevez-Perez & Vilar (2008), and Laukaitis & Rackauskas (2005), who proposed ANOVA-like testing procedures for testing the equality of mean functions.
-Recent research also focused on detecting dierences in the covariance functions of independent 35 samples of curves: see the factor-based test proposed by Ferraty et al. (2007),
+### To detect differences in the mean functions of two independent samples of curves:

+Ramsay, J. O., and B. W. Silverman.
+"Principal components analysis for functional data."
+Functional data analysis (2005): 147-172.

+* pointwise t-test

+Jin-Ting Zhang, Xuehua Liang & Shengning Xiao (2010) On the Two-Sample Behrens-Fisher Problem for Functional Data, Journal of Statistical Theory and Practice, 4:4, 571-587, DOI: 10.1080/15598608.2010.10412005

+* L2 norm based test, no access

+Horváth, Lajos, Piotr Kokoszka, and Ron Reeder.
+"Estimation of the mean of functional time series and a two‐sample problem."
+Journal of the Royal Statistical Society: Series B (Statistical Methodology) 75.1 (2013): 103-122.

+* test based on the sample means of the curves

+Staicu, Ana‐Maria, et al. "Likelihood ratio tests for dependent data with applications to longitudinal and functional data analysis."
+Scandinavian Journal of Statistics 41.4 (2014): 932-949.

+* pseudo likelihood ratio test

+Estévez-Pérez, Graciela, and José A. Vilar.
+"Functional ANOVA starting from discrete data: an application to air quality data."
+Environmental and ecological statistics 20.3 (2013): 495-517.

+* ANOVA-like test

+[comment]: <> (This is a comment, it will not be included)
+[comment]: <> (in  the output file unless you use it in)
+[comment]: <> (a reference style link.)

+* regularized M-test

+Fremdt, Stefan, et al. "Testing the equality of covariance operators in functional samples."
+Scandinavian Journal of Statistics 40.1 (2013): 138-152.

+* Chi-squared test

 Hall, Peter, and Ingrid Van Keilegom.
 "Two-sample tests in functional data analysis starting from discrete data."
 Statistica Sinica (2007): 1511-1531.